zuozhenggh/learning-library/security-library/database/data-safe/provision-audit-alert-policies/provision-audit-alert-policies.md

 ### Prerequisites

-Before starting, be sure the following prerequisites are completed:
+Before starting, be sure that you have completed the following prerequisite tasks:

-- You have an Oracle Cloud account and are signed in to the Oracle Cloud Infrastructure Console.
+- You obtained an Oracle Cloud account and signed in to the Oracle Cloud Infrastructure Console.
 If not, see [Getting Started](?lab=getting-started).
-- Your environment is prepared.
+- You prepared your environment for this workshop.
 If not, see [Prepare Your Environment](?lab=prepare-environment).
 It's important that the Activity Auditing feature is enabled on your database and that you have privileges in Oracle Data Safe to use the Activity Auditing feature with your database.
-- Your Autonomous Database is registered in Oracle Data Safe and sample data is loaded into it.
+- You registered your Autonomous Database with Oracle Data Safe and loaded sample data into it.
 If not, see [Register an Autonomous Database](?lab=register-autonomous-database).

 ### Assumptions